 Our results speak for themselves.
 In case after case, the attorneys at our Texas-based law firm have successfully helped clients resolve a wide range of complicated legal matters involving professional license defense, medical license defense, and vocational license defense.
 We know how to build a strong case to protect your license – and your livelihood.
 To read what some of our satisfied clients have to say about us, please visit our testimonials page.

-Texas Board of Nursing v.
-CJ
+Texas Medical Board v.
+WD

-Texas Board of Nursing v.
-RK
+Texas State Board of Public Accountancy v.
+DK

 Texas Behavioral Health Executive Council v.
-JS
+SS

 - « Previous Page